A Mad Cool Festival Review 2022

 We arrived on Thursday afternoon with just enough time to wash the travel day off of us before we set out to catch Lewis Capaldi’s set.
 The Scottish-born singer writes heart-wrenching songs that are also, somehow, dance-y.
 He even pointed this out, saying something like: “this song is going to sound happy, but believe me, it’s f*cking sad like the rest of them.”

 True, the song is sad, but it got everyone dancing and, between the dancing interspersed with laughter at Capaldi’s hilariously raunchy commentary, we almost forgot about the 95-degree Madrid heat.
 Almost.

-I say relieved because the 2018 festival received some pretty harsh reviews.
-There was, apparently, limited shade during (yet another) heatwave, technology failures that left people standing in line for ages to get inside and, most terrifying for me, no ability to bring in reusable water bottles (gasp!)
+I was relieved because the 2018 festival received some pretty harsh reviews.
+There was, apparently, limited shade during (yet another) heatwave, technology failures that left people standing in line for ages to get inside, and most terrifying for me, no ability to bring in reusable water bottles (gasp!)

 This year there was an abundance of shade, fake grass that staved off the standard festival mud, smooth lines, and no issue with my water bottle or the readily available refill stations with potable water.

 Whew!
 Because you know I was going to throw down if forced to buy a plastic, single-use water bottle.

 Thoroughly refueled, we caught DJ Molina who had the place jamming before Ms. Lauryn Hill took the stage in some kind of winter-white frock that made me sweat just looking at her.